What Your Students Will Learn

-The GED Academy has created an instructional design that involves your adult literacy students in a lively virtual classroom of students who are encountering the same challenges and issues they are.
+Adult literacy students engage in a lively virtual classroom where they encounter virtual students who confront the same learning challenges.
 Further, our virtual classroom students bring a richness of multiple learning styles and interactivity that is simply not possible with text-based instruction.
-Learning with the GED Academy is like going to the movies instead of trying to memorize rote formulas and information.
+Interactive learning is far more fun and entertaining than memorizing rote formulas and information.
 Take a look and see what we mean.

 No Interest, No Engagement

 Why do we use virtual characters in the program and not just single dimension text-based instruction like the other adult literacy software?
 Students can relate to our characters.
 They generate interest and relevance.
 By creating a multi-dimensional learning experience, we greatly increase engagement both cognitively and emotionally.
 The dialogues are where the real learning takes place.
 Research has shown that students learn dramatically faster and retain more because they develop a deeper understanding rather than a one-dimensional memorization of facts.